Grey seal: Conservation and recovery

-After near extirpation from hunting grey seals for oil, meat, and skins in the United States, sightings began to increase in the late 1980s.
-Bounties were paid on all kinds of seals up until 1945 in Maine and 1962 in Massachusetts.
+After near extirpation in the United States, sightings began to increase in the late 1980s.
 One year after Congress passed the 1972 Marine Mammal Protection Act preventing the harming or harassing of seals, a survey of the entire Maine coast found only 30 grey seals.
 At first grey seal populations increased slowly but then rebounded from islands off Maine to Monomoy Island and Nantucket Island off of southern Cape Cod.
 The southernmost breeding colony was established on Muskeget Island with five pups born in 1988 and over 2,000 counted in 2008.
 According to a genetics study, the United States population has formed as a result of recolonisation by Canadian seals.
 By 2009, thousands of grey seals had taken up residence on or near popular swimming beaches on outer Cape Cod, resulting in sightings of great white sharks drawn close to shore to hunt the seals.
 A count of 15,756 grey seals in southeastern Massachusetts coastal waters was made in 2011 by the National Marine Fisheries Service.
-Grey seals are being seen increasingly in New York and New Jersey waters, and it is expected that they will establish colonies further south.
+In 1997, a grey seal was recorded for the first time in North Carolina.
+Grey seals are being seen increasingly in New York and New Jersey waters.

+The Canadian population was estimated to be 366,400 in 2021, increasing at an average rate of 1.5% per year in 2016–2021.
+However, the rate of population increase has declined in recent years, and 2021 was the first time in 60 years that the amount of pups being born on Sable Island had decreased.

+Grey seal populations have been expanding rapidly in the UK, likely owing to changes in food availability due to climate change.
+There are now an estimated 157,000 individuals in the wild.

+The Icelandic population was estimated to be 6,697 in 2022; this is a 27% decrease from 1982.
+However, population numbers have remained relatively unchanged since 2005.

+The population in the Baltic Sea increased about 8% per year between 1990 and the mid-2000s, with the numbers becoming stagnant since 2005.
+Some anthropogenic causes of death include drowning in fishing gear and hunting.

+Seal rescue groups often take in malnourished pups abandoned by their mothers.
 Human noise pollution continues to affect marine-life communication but remains an understudied facet of marine conservation efforts.
 In more recent years, the potential negative effect of human noise has been highlighted with the discovery of seals using clapping as a form of communication.

-In the UK seals are protected under the Conservation of Seals Act 1970; however, it does not apply to Northern Ireland.
-In the UK there have also been calls for a cull from some fishermen claiming that stocks have declined due to the seals.

-The population in the Baltic Sea increased about 8% per year between 1990 and the mid-2000s, with the numbers becoming stagnant since 2005.
-As of 2011, hunting grey seals is legal in Sweden and Finland, with 50% of the quota being used.
-Other anthropogenic causes of death include drowning in fishing gear.
+In Northern Ireland, it is illegal to intentionally or recklessly disturb a seal.

+In captivity

+Grey seals are adaptable to life in captivity, and are commonly found as zoo animals around their native range, particularly in Europe.
+Grey seals need a minimum of 30 sqm land area and 120 sqm pool area with a minimum depth of 2.3 m.
+Caution needs to be taken when handling grey seals, as they are capable of delivering strong bites.